Housing

 There are special rules that apply to evictions from subsidized housing and from a mobile home park.

 Instead of going to court, you may consider negotiating with your landlord.
+If you have been illegally evicted, you can sue your landlord.

 If you are served an eviction notice, you may want to contact a lawyer.
 You may qualify for free legal services if you have a low income.
 Find a legal aid office near you by contacting the legal service providers listed in the Other Sources of Help box.